-In all my life-changing moments and heavenly gifts that I possess, there again and again is Gary’s name.
+In all my life-changing moments and heavenly gifts I possess, there again and again is Gary’s name.
 Far above human understanding was his…. his comprehensions, compassion, forgiveness, and willingness that put an entire world above his own limitations.
 And he indeed concurred.

 Gary believes the best in everyone; deserved or otherwise.
 Five years ago up at Highland Flats, Gary jumped in the passenger seat of his new truck that had just been driven cross country to the farm.
 He walked me through instructions driving the 10-gear machine, quick test drive around the block, then turned me loose with the keys and a job to do.
 Someone believed in me, so I believed too, and had the best time ever knowing I was important to the vision.
 But a few days in, the transmission broke and I had to own what I had done.
 There was no shaming, no raised voice or question, Instead I was handed a big smile and the set of keys to another truck.
 Gary didn’t put his faith in things, he put faith in the people who stood with him.